quocbuingoc/SimpleWebApp/README.md

 # SimpleWebApp
-make a simple web application with Javax Servlet
+Making a simple web application with Javax Servlet